frictionlessdata/livemark/pages/feature-reference/markdown.md

 ## Task

-Livemark allows to include Python and Bash task in your markdown documents and run them using `livemark run` command.
-This functionality is really useful for data-driven project where you can share the whole process of getting and transforming your data in a markdown document preserving an ability to run those scripts.
+Livemark allows you to include Python and Bash tasks in your markdown documents and run them using `livemark run` command.
+This functionality is really useful for a data-driven project where you can share the whole process of getting and transforming your data in a markdown document preserving an ability to run those scripts.
 It's also used for Contribution Guides and similar documents.
 It will be rendered as a code block with the command to run it added:

 ```
 '''python task id=example